WalletScrutiny/WalletScrutinyCom/_hardware/sfyl.md

 > - Sign PSBT, page to sign a PSBT or a message.
 > - Settings, page to load, save, modify or delete the wallet used.

-## Build Instructions

-> 1. Buy the hardware
-> - This project is based on Lilygo T-Block board with Eink display.
-> - You can easily find this board on Amazon and AliExpress.
-> - Load the firmware
-> - Clone the project from github.com/valerio-vaccaro/SFYL-Wallet.
-> - Open the project on Platform.io.
-> - Build and load the firmware.
-> - Load pages, javascript and default wallet with the command pio run --target uploadfs.

-The [GitHub repository](https://github.com/valerio-vaccaro/SFYL-Wallet) shows the following directories:

-- data
-- include
-- lib
-- src
-- test
-- website

-The data subdirectory includes various html files which describes the functionalities previously shown above.
-It appears that accessing the device is indeed done through the WiFi protocol and through webpages.
-Hardware wallets are ideally air-gapped and therefore offline.
-One question that is not addressed by the documentation persists.

-1. What if the browser or the WiFi connection is compromised?

 ## Verdict

-The main protocol used for the transmission of data between the device is **more susceptible to attacks** since it is primarily used in connecting to the Internet.
-Most other hardware wallets that we've reviewed connect through more offline means such as USB cables, NFC, BlueTooth or through QR codes.
-Moreover, the SFYL's documentation doesn't contain much documentation as to how the private keys are secured by the device or whether it has a secure element or a chip that encrypts the private key data.
-Without specifications for these, we'd have to assume that **the private key can leak** through the WiFi connection.
+The protocol used to communicate with the device - WIFI - is **more susceptible to attacks** than communication via QR-codes for example.
+Moreover, the SFYL's documentation doesn't contain much information as to how the private keys are generated or secured by the device.
+In the end, this is - in the provider's own words - a weekend project and **not marketed as a finished product**.

-Perhaps, what is more telling is a conversation we chanced upon in their Telegram channel between an entity named "S V" and Valerio Vaccaro:
+This conversation on their Telegram channel between an entity named "S V" and Valerio Vaccaro is maybe also telling:

 > S V, [3/22/21 7:19 AM]
 Neat indeed, but doesn't introduce attack surface if device used to access AP is compromised?